lyndaumuhoza/cs1710-final-project/README.md

 - We also verified that there is correspondence between the magnetic towers with the default towers, as well as the bicolor towers with the default towers.
 This was not as surprising because the bicolor towers are an extension of the default puzzle, with the additional restriction of not placing two similar colored disks.
 Similarly, the magnetic towers corresponding with the default was not surprising because the magnetic variation is extension of the default with the additional constraints of flipping the disks and preventing disks of opposite-facing polarity from stacking.
 Since both variations still require the disks to be ordered by size, there is a guarantee of correspondence.
 (However, it is important to note that the correspondence is one-way only.
 If given a basic trace that is wellformed, the corresponding magnetic and bicolor traces are not guaranteed to be wellformed, but if given either a wellformed magnetic trace or a wellformed bicolor trace, the corresponding basic trace is guaranteed to be wellformed.)

 - We also learned the importance of scaling a model.
 We started with Uno without fully understanding the runtime limitations, which ended up interefering with our modeling goals.
 Therefore, when we switched to Towers of Hanoi, we were more careful about prioritizing more reasonable goals given the scale of the model.

+## Collaboration

+No collaborators outside of our group